 Exporting data to an Adobe Target data layer

-To export data from BlueConic, click the Add goal button in the left-hand pane to add an export goal.
+To export data from BlueConic, click the Add goal button in the left-hand panel to add an export goal.
 Follow the steps laid out in the goal.

 - Select the BlueConic segment that holds the profiles to be exported to the Adobe Target data layer.